 When you look at large manufacturing companies, it becomes very clear that the machine that makes the machine is just as important as the machine itself.
 There’s a lot of work in the iPhone, but there’s also a lot of work in the machine that can manufacture over 200m iPhones in a year.
 Equally, there’s a lot of work in a Tesla Model 3, but Tesla has yet to build a machine that can manufacture Model 3s efficiently, reliable, quickly and at quality at the scale of the incumbent car industry.

 More than any of the other big tech platform companies, Amazon is a machine that makes the machine.
 People tend to talk about the famous virtuous circle diagram - more volume, lower costs, lower prices, more customers and so more volume.
-However, I think the operating structure of Amazon - the machine - is just as important, and perhaps less often talked about.
+However, I think the operating structure of Amazon - the machine that makes the machine - is just as important, and perhaps less often talked about.

-This means not so much that products on Amazon are commodities (this much is self-evident) but that product categories on Amazon are commodities.
+This means not so much that products on Amazon are commodities (this is obvious) but that product categories on Amazon are commodities.

 Meanwhile, when AWS launched the general consensus was that this must be burning cash and that it was another example of the idea that the company operates by buying market share at breakeven or a loss.
-At a certain point, though, AWS became big enough that financial regulations required Amazon to split out the financials, and we discovered that it was profitable - it now has a 25% operating margin.
+At a certain point, though, AWS became big enough that financial regulations required Amazon to split it out in its reporting, and we discovered that it was profitable - it now has a 25% operating margin.
 Then the narrative inverted - the cash from AWS was supposedly subsidizing the loss-making purchase of market share elsewhere in the business.

 Prime fits into this, incidentally, as a third pillar, next to logistics and ecommerce.
 Every piece of perceived value that Amazon can add to Prime makes you more likely to sign up and less likely to cancel, and once you have it, as a sunk cost, you are much more likely to route other online (and increasingly many offline) purchases though it.
 The best parts of Prime, from Amazon’s point of view, are things with no marginal cost, such as TV.
 Amazon buys TV shows to get you to buy toilet paper, and your shifting your toilet paper buying from Walmart to Amazon has an LTV that dictates the TV acquisition budget.